-If it's not abundantly clear from our daily article round-up, we are big champions of the Great British high street here at Who What Wear.
-However, I have to admit that scrolling through the new-in section of the average e-commerce site can feel like being caught in a hailstorm of roll-necks, boots, and puffer coats.
+If it's not abundantly clear from our daily article roundup, we are big champions of the Great British high street here at Who What Wear.
+However, I have to admit that scrolling through the new-in section of the average e-commerce site can feel like being caught in a hailstorm of roll-necks, boots and puffer coats.
 (Items change according to the season.)
-With lockdown 3.0 ensuring that laps around the local park aren't disappearing any time soon, we've definitely spent far too many evenings lost down an online shopping hole in order to find the best affordable coats to carry us through the next three months.
+With temperatures starting to plummet, we've definitely spent far too many hours lost down an online shopping hole in order to find the best affordable coats to carry us through the next three months.

-Allow me to be of assistance.
-Having a bird's-eye view over the changing trends of the last 12 months has offered me a handy insight into what pieces are actually worth your time and money, and when it comes to coats, I would say there are three styles which pass the test.
+If you too are a bit lost, allow me to be of assistance.
+Having a bird's-eye view over the changing trends of the last 12 months has offered me a handy insight into what pieces are actually worth your time and money, and when it comes to coats, I would say there are three styles that pass the test.
 Yes, just three.
-The tailored coat, the puffer, and the shearling are three coat styles that I own and can personally attest to for warmth, style, and versatility.
+The tailored coat, the puffer and the shearling are three coat styles that I own and can personally attest to for warmth, style and versatility.
 Not only this, but they also happen to be styles that the high street is acing this season.

 My other reason for choosing these three coat categories is that they come in a variety of iterations, which will hopefully allow for a wider range of interpretations.
 Essentially, you can pick and choose according to your taste and wardrobe needs.
-From oversize, tailored silhouetted and colour-pop puffers to classic cream shearling and cocooning ankle-grazing fits, scroll down for the high-street coats you need to see this January.
+From oversized, tailored and colour-pop puffers to classic cream shearling and cocooning ankle-grazing fits, scroll down for the high-street coats you need to see this November.

 Style Notes: A tailored coat is the fashion gift that keeps on giving season after season.
-While there are certainly flimsy iterations on the high street, there are also plenty of premium-feel fabrics.
-Look out for oversize silhouettes for a more expensive-looking silhouette and weighty fabrics such as wool.
+While there are certainly flimsy iterations on the high street, there are also plenty of premium-feel fabrics to be found.
+Look out for oversized silhouettes for a more expensive-looking finish and weighty fabrics such as wool.

 H&M Wool-Blend Coat (£120)